wtRinaldi/portfolio/content/blog/animated-menu.md

 ::

 ::SubTitle
-If you're seeking the cleanest method to create an animated hamburger menu, this is it.
+If you're seeking the cleanest method to create an animated hamburger menu, this is it
 ::

 ::Paragraph